 Sustained and elevated levels of CO2 can impact health and learning outcomes, can cause drowsiness and concentration issues for those in the space, and indicate an increased risk of airborne transmission.

-Actions should be taken to improve ventilation when CO2 levels stay above 800ppm for an hour or more.
-These actions become more important if CO2 levels are higher and sustained for more than an hour, noting short peaks of higher CO2 readings are normal and should not be a cause for concern.
+Action to improve ventilation should be taken if CO2 levels stay above 800ppm for an hour or more, or are very frequently peaking in the higher CO2 ranges.
+Actions should progressively increase if CO2 levels are sustained or continue to rise, noting short peaks of higher CO2 readings are normal and should not be a cause for concern.